Substance Abuse Outpatient Care

 • Strengths and challenges

-Approved assessment tools such as the Substance Abuse and Mental Illness Symptoms Screener (SAMISS) and Addiction Severity Index (ASI) may be used for substance use and sexual history, and the Mini Mental State Examination (MMSE) may be used for cognitive assessment.
-Other industry-recognized assessment tools may be used if approved by the substance abuse treatment services - outpatient provider agency.
+Approved assessment tools such as the Substance Abuse and Mental Illness Symptoms Screener (SAMISS) and Addiction Severity Index (ASI) may be used for substance use and sexual history, and the Mini-Mental State Examination (MMSE) may be used for cognitive assessment.
+Other industry-recognized assessment tools may be used if approved by the provider agency.

-Treatment Plan: A treatment plan shall be completed within 30 calendar days of completing a comprehensive psychosocial assessment specific to individual client needs.
-Treatment planning will be a collaborative process through which the provider and client develop desired treatment outcomes and identify the strategies and modalities for achieving them.
+Treatment Plan: Staff must complete a treatment plan specific to individual client needs within 30 calendar days of completing a comprehensive psychosocial assessment.
+Treatment planning is a collaborative process through which the provider and client develop desired treatment outcomes and identify the strategies and modalities for achieving them.

 The treatment plan will include documentation of the following: